m-b-davis/typescript-hocs-context/README.md

  - Component unaware of context -> simpler component trees
  - Easier testing - export the component without the HOC and test without dependencies

+### Future improvements:
+ - Get rid of use of any....